-Check that the machine is attached to a working mains supply, that it is correctly plugged in and any isolator switches are turned on.
+Check that the machine is attached to a working mains supply and that it is correctly plugged in and any isolator switch is closed.
 Have a competent electrician check that there are no fuses or overload devices interrupted, that the mains plug is fitted correctly and that there are no loose wires or connections, check that there are no breaks in the mains cable.
-If all the above appear satisfactory have a competent maintenance engineer check the fuses inside the machine.
-The relevant one in this case is on the TIG control PCB.
-This PCB is located at the top left hand side of the machine.
-The fuse is located on the bottom of the PCB towards the rear of the machine.
-The fuse rating is 2 amp.